3M

 How a failed mining company pivoted to adhesive tape and accidentally invented a culture of innovation that has produced 60,000 products.

-3M implemented a rule in nineteen thirty that would echo across a century of innovation.
-Fifteen percent.
-Engineers could spend fifteen percent of their work time on whatever projects they wanted, no permission, no review.
+3M implemented a rule around 1948 that would echo across a century of innovation.
+15%, engineers could spend 15% of their work time on whatever projects they wanted.
+No permission, no review.
 The rule was radical.
 It meant accepting that one day a week, engineers worked on something that might fail.
 It was ruthless.
-3M understood that breakthroughs rarely emerge from assigned work.
-They emerge from obsession, from people solving problems nobody else noticed.
-The fifteen percent rule gave the company access to ten thousand minds thinking about the future when competitors demanded focus on quarterly targets.
+3M understood that breakthroughs rarely emerged from assigned work.
+They emerged from obsession, from people solving problems nobody else noticed.
+The 15% rule gave the company access to 10,000 mines, thinking about the future when competitors demanded focus on quarterly targets.

 Watch the full reel free on MoonReelz — moonreelz.com